In short

 In retail, choosing a carrier bag is not only about size, but also about material and structure.
 Each type responds to different operational needs:

-• Non-woven bags – lightweight, cost-effective and suitable for large-scale distribution.
+• Non-woven bags — lightweight, cost-effective and suitable for large-scale distribution with high turnover.

-• Cotton bags – reusable, versatile and ideal for everyday use.
+• Cotton bags — reusable, versatile and ideal for everyday use, with strong perceived quality.

-• Jute bags – more structured, durable and with a higher perceived value.
+• Jute bags — more structured, durable and with a higher perceived value, suitable for premium brand positioning.

-• Foldable bags – compact and practical for frequent use and easy storage.
+• Foldable bags — compact and practical for frequent use and easy daily carrying.

 Carrier bags or paper bags?
 Choosing according to real purchasing behaviour

-• Quick single purchases: lightweight paper bags → speed and convenience.
+• Quick single purchases — lightweight paper bags for speed and convenience at the checkout.

-• Multiple or bulkier items: carrier bags → comfort and stability.
+• Multiple or bulkier items — carrier bags for comfort, stability and reliability.

-• Frequent reuse: durable carrier bags → long-term brand visibility.
+• Frequent reuse — durable carrier bags for visible long-term brand value.

-• High checkout turnover: standard paper bags → operational efficiency.
+• High checkout turnover — standard paper bags for operational efficiency.

 The right choice reduces delays at the checkout, avoids unnecessary packaging waste and improves customer satisfaction.